-Anyone who loses credit due to poor attendance, excessive tardiness, non-participation in physical education, or disciplinary reasons will receive a grade of WF (withdrawal failure).
+Anyone who loses credit due to poor attendance, excessive tardiness, or disciplinary reasons will receive a grade of WF (withdrawal failure).
 The WF grade is counted the same as an F in computing grade point average and in determining extracurricular eligibility.
 If a student has to drop a class for a medical reason or otherwise, that student may receive a grade of W (withdrawal).
 The W grade does not factor into GPA.

-Class of 2022 Postgraduate Profile
+Class of 2023 Postgraduate Profile

-Four Year Colleges 46.9%
+Four Year Colleges 45.6%

-Two Year Colleges 14.7%
+Two Year Colleges 13.8%

-Vocational/Technical Schools 5.5%
+Vocational/Technical Schools 7.2%

-Post-Secondary (Totals) 67.1%
+Post-Secondary (Totals) 66.7%

-Military 2.8%
+Military 2.6%

-Workforce/Undecided 30.1%
+Workforce/Undecided 30.3%